-Targeting patients with multiple lifestyle risk factors by secondary prevention is another approach, but even under the best of circumstances, efficacious behavioural or drug interventions involve complex implementation challenges.
-Interventions will create an environment in which rich and poor alike are empowered to make healthy lifestyle choices.
-The 90-90 targets for NCDs include:
+Healthy lifestyles programmes, as integral component of healthy community's campaigns, will be upscaled, and patients with multiple lifestyle risk factors by secondary prevention will be prioritised.
+Interventions will be targeted to create an environment in which rich and poor alike are empowered to make healthy lifestyle choices.
+The 90-90-90 targets for NCDs include:

-- 90% of the population over 40 years screened for Hypertension. - 90% of the population over 40 years with hypertension put on treatment (new). - 90% of population over 18 years with diabetes put on treatment (new). - 90% of population under 18 years with diabetes put on treatment (new).
+- (a) Screen 90% of the population over 40 years for hypertension. - (b) 90% of the population over 40 years with hypertension put on treatment (new). - (c) 90% of population over 18 years with diabetes put on treatment (new). - (d) 90% of population under 18 years with diabetes put on treatment (new). - (e) Early detection and screening for chronic conditions will be expanded to ensure early and effective management of conditions. - (f) Community-based support to ensure compliance with treatment regimens will be integrated with community-based programmes and support structures will be established at community level. - (g) Integrated healthy lifestyles programmes will be scaled up, including school-based programmes, as part of the prevention programme.